-The establishment of a Chair on Multimodal Learning and OER at the North-West University (NWU) was recently approved by UNESCO.
-There are currently only 737 UNESCO chairs worldwide, of which only 10 in South Africa.
+The establishment of a Chair on Multimodal Learning and Open Educational Resources (OER) at the North-West University (NWU) was recently approved by UNESCO.
 The Chair falls within the Research Focus Area Self-directed Learning (SDL) of the Faculty of Education.

 The promotion of multimodal and self-directed learning has been identified as important aspects in the NWU Teaching and Learning Strategy as part of the university's commitment to accessible and relevant high quality teaching and learning, with a view to enhancing student success as well as experience of the curriculum.

 The research for this Chair will focus on multimodal learning (a blending of face-to-face and e-learning modalities) as well as the multiliteracies required for culturally appropriate and effective learning within an environment that is conducive to self-directed learning and Open Educational Resources (OER) (peer-reviewed shared online resources that include material, books, videos, lessons and even full courses).